School textbooks in Nepal are “Revised and Updated” regularly…so say the inside of their front covers!

 The first is to read to them if they are very young or if they are still in the womb!
 If they are not, then do everything you can to instill a reading habit in your child by buying and giving them books as presents and reading together.
 Reading, more than any other educational activity, has the most impact on a child’s academic performance to say nothing of the many other benefits of reading.
 I know it made a huge difference to me and, for the same reason, I have been reading to my little nephew.

 The other is to talk to your children.
 I mean, have real conversations with your children, by sitting down together, making eye contact.
 Develop a relationship where you share even your feelings with them, which I know is not something we Nepalis do.
-Ask them probing questions and, here’s the third thing you can do, challenge them, questions them to think critically about their attitudes, their behaviors, their views, their actions, their lives.
-Our schools certainly will not impart critical thinking skills to our children; it’s up to us to impart some of that in the way we informally educate them.
+Ask them probing questions and, here’s the third thing you can do, challenge them, question them to encourage thinking critically about their attitudes, their behaviors, their views, their actions, their lives etc. Our schools certainly will not impart critical thinking skills to our children; it’s up to us to impart some of that in the way we informally educate them.

 What do you think?